P2KRobotics/TeamNumeric/README.md

 - https://www.youtube.com/@TeamNumeric

 ## Timeline
-- 11-03-23: Vishwanath and Jaic were building the robo.
+- 11-03-23: Vishwanath and Jayasimman were building the robo.
 - 18-03-23: All were working on the movement code.
 - 25-03-23: All were working on the movement code and finshed it.
 - 01-04-23: All were working on the camera.
 - 08-04-23: All were working on the camera code and finshed it.
 - 15-04-23: All were working on the sonar senser code.
 - 22-04-23: All were working on the source code for qualification round and finshed the sonar senser code.
-- 29-40-23: All were working on the source code for qualification round.
+- 29-04-23: All were working on the source code for qualification round.
-- 06-05-2023: Jaic worte the source code for qualification round.
+- 06-05-2023: Jayasimman worte the source code for qualification round.
-              Vishwanath worte the wiki,created the youtube Channel Sai took the photos and videos,created the youtube Channel
+              Vishwanath worte the wiki,created the youtube Channel Sai took the photos and videos,created the youtube Channel.
+- 13-05-2023: Vishwa worte the source code for qualification round.
+- 18-05-2023: Vishwa updating the wiki.
+              Jayasimman coding the qualification round.
+              Sai build the Taffic singnals.